iml130/swap-it-dashboard/README.md

 ### Order Creator

-Create a new Order with customly defined options using the integrated Order Creator.
+Create a new order with customly defined options using the integrated Order Creator.
 ![Order Creator](docs/order_creator.png)

-### Detailed Order view
+### Detailed Order View

-Show detailed information about a specific Order (either active or finished) in the Order State view.
+Show detailed information about a specific order (either active or finished) in the Order State View.
 All received logs are listed here.
 Furthermore, a graphical presentation of the corresponding PFDL program as well as the underlying PFDL code are visible here.

 ![Order State Petri Net](docs/order_state_petri_net.png)